JanBeh/neumond/README.md

   * **`h:shutdown()`** closes the sending part but not the receiving part of a connection.
 This function returns immediately and may discard any non-flushed data.
-Returns `true` on success, or `false` and an error message otherwise.
+Returns `true` on success, or `nil` and an error message otherwise.

   * **`h:close()`** closes the handle (sending and receiving part).
 Any non-flushed data may be discarded.
 This function returns immediately and